This festive red cabbage slaw studded with pomegranate seeds, mandarin oranges and pistachios is a delicious and welcome addition to any table!

 As the summer is definitely over, it’s tough not to miss all the colourful and vitamin packed fruits and vegetables.
-But does it really mean that we give up on the vibrancy of our plates once colder days arrive?
+But does it really mean that we give up on vibrant plates once colder days arrive?

 Absolutely not!